Vegetation Management Plan

 What is a Vegetation Management Plan?

-A Vegetation Management Plan may also be known as a Biodiversity Management Plan, Conservation Management Plan, Bushland Management Plan, or Vegetation Rehabilitation Plan.
+A Vegetation Management Plan is also referred to or known as a Biodiversity Management Plan, Conservation Management Plan, Bushland Management Plan, or Vegetation Rehabilitation Plan.

 Councils often require a Vegetation Management Plan (VMP) as part of a Development Application (DA) before consent to assist in the management of impacts or as a requirement for a Controlled Activity Approval under the NSW Water Management Act 2000.